cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 ### Hardware
 - AMD Ryzen 5 5600G
 - AMD RX 6600XT 8GB
-- 16GB RAM (2x8GB, 3200Mhz, DDR4)
+- 32GB RAM (2x16GB, 3600Mhz, DDR4)
-- OS is on an SSD.
+- OS is on a SATA SSD.
 - Most games installed on a hard drive.
 - PICO 4 headset, wireless.
     - Hand tracking works fine in titles that support it.
 Make sure it's enabled at the system level prior to launching WiVRn for the option to be available.
 (Settings > Lab > Hand Tracking)
     - Presence sensor isn't used, so VRChat doesn't trigger AFK, Vivecraft won't hotswitch, etc.
+    - PICO Motion Trackers work about as well as they should.

 ### Software
 - Fedora 42 (KDE Plasma, Wayland, upgraded from Fedora 41)
 - The following runtime setup:
     - [Envision] with latest [WiVRn](https://github.com/WiVRn/WiVRn), using XRizer for OpenVR titles.
         - Plus WlxOverlay-S and WayVR Dashboard.
+        - For PICO Motion Trackers, use a branch of XRizer supporting trackers, or OpenComposite.
 - [WlxOverlay-S](https://github.com/galister/wlx-overlay-s) for desktop views and playspace drag.
     - Space Drag is either left/right stick click, Space Reset is double-click left stick.
-- Most games run through Steam (Runtime), SteamVR is not installed.
+- Most games run through Steam (non-Flatpak), SteamVR is not installed and shouldn't be except for very specific circumstances.
 - Proton: [GE-Proton9-18](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton9-18) (unless otherwise specified)

 ---